 To apply for a scholarship:

-- Please complete all program-specific registration steps, that can be found on each program page.
+- Please complete all program-specific registration steps, that can be found on each program webpage.

-- When in your online account, choose “Scholarship Form – Summer” from the drop-down menu on the right side of the page that asks “What would you like to do?”
-Complete all fields and hit submit!
+- When in your online account, go to the drop-down menu on the right side of the page that asks “What would you like to do?” and select, “Scholarship Form“.

 - Once received, our team will review the information provided and contact you with a decision as soon as possible.

 Note that all information provided in this application will remain confidential.
 It is the policy of DREAM to maintain a non-discriminatory scholarship application process.
 DREAM does not make scholarship decisions based upon age, sex, race, color, religion, national origin, disability, sexual orientation, marital status, or veteran status.

 Please contact our office at 406-862-1817 or email@example.com if you have questions about scholarship possibilities.

 When you apply for a general financial aid scholarship, you may be considered as a recipient of one of our Memorial Scholarships (see below).

 Annual seven-week scholarship given to a winter ski / snowboard athlete.

 Joe was a long-time volunteer with DREAM’s Adaptive Ski Program and an incredible community servant.
 He sat on many boards: CHS, City/County Planning, AERO, Flathead County Commissioner, Habitat for Humanity, Western Dairy, Kalispell School District, Flathead Basin Commission, Rotary, Montana State Fund and the ImagineIF Library Foundation.
 He was a first responder for Creston Fire and an EMT on the Blacktail Ski Patrol.
 Joe loved outdoor adventures and we are honored to offer a scholarship in his memory.